Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 We are what we think!

 And everything starts with our thoughts and feelings.
-If we are unable to control our mind (our monkey mind), we cannot effectively centre ourselves.
+If we cannot control our mind (our monkey mind), we cannot effectively centre ourselves.

 Meditation and mindfulness provide us with the tools to strengthen and centre our minds.

-When we are not present and feel in our "here and now", we either spend our time worrying about the past that no longer exists, or we are thinking and worrying about the future that also doesn't exist.
+When we are not present and feel in our "here and now," we either spend our time worrying about the past that no longer exists or think and worry about the future that also doesn't exist.

-When we exist in these two illusionary worlds, we become stressed, irritable, and unsettled.
+We become stressed, irritable, and unsettled when we exist in these two illusionary worlds.
 This can manifest within the body and also in our minds.

 Therefore, bringing awareness to our breath brings body awareness to the bridge between the body and the mind.
-Yogas stem from the root word "yug," meaning "yoke" or "union of."
+Yogas stem from the root word "guy," meaning "yoke" or "union of."

-Therefore, the practice of union between breathing, the mind and the body is a path that helps us liberate ourselves from the patterns of stress, anxiety, overthinking, and instead become more present, grounded, focused and calm.
+Therefore, the practice of union between breathing, the mind, and the body is a path that helps us liberate ourselves from patterns of stress, anxiety, and overthinking and become more present, grounded, focused, and calm.

 Over time, with committed practice, stress will leave the body.
 It is easier to manage stress when we fully embody this present concept.